A professor with imposter syndrome seeks psychoanalysis.

 She adds, “I’m an immigrant.
 I am the first person in my family to go to college.
 I envy some of my fellow professors who can get help and advice from their families.
 During my professional odyssey the help I’ve gotten has come from my mentors who are not familiar with my culture.
 At times, I feel very different from others, especially, in light of the anti-immigrant sentiments that have escalated over the last several years.
 Sometimes, I’ve even felt truly afraid and unsafe.”

 When her analyst asks her how she feels about talking with someone of a different race and culture, she replies, “It’s the story of my life.
 My education has made me feel very separate from my family; it’s lonely at times.
 Also, I feel like an outlier within my profession.
 I do have friends and colleagues.
 However, I believe my cultural and racial background has had a profound impact on me — but, not as profound as my educational experience has.
 I can’t find someone who is just like me.
 I don’t know if you can understand that if you haven’t lived through it.
 I don’t think of myself as a professor with, ‘imposter’ syndrome.
-To say that would be minimizing the complexity of the difficulties that I face; I want to work with a psychoanalyst with a more nuanced view.”
+To say that would be minimizing the complexity of the difficulties that I face; I want to work with a psychoanalyst with a more nuanced view.
+I’ve tried psychodynamic therapy in the past.
+It’s been somewhat helpful but it never really scratched beneath the surface.
+I seek a more thoroughgoing approach to my life.”

 “This feeling that I am an imposter has troubled me for as long as I can remember.
 I am aware that ‘the imposter syndrome’ is not a real diagnosis.
 I’ve read the Harvard Business Journal article, Stop Telling Woman that they have Impostor Syndrome.
 Although I agree that many of my challenges are systemic and spring from a climate of racism and misogyny, I also recognize that some of my difficulties have been internalized.
 To construe my difficulties as either purely attributable to cultural differences or purely related to internal conflicts is a false dichotomy.
 Of course, both play a role.